Marikoikoiko/algo-study-group/README.md

 ### push issues

-What happens when the remote main is updated and your local code wasn't updated?
+- What happens when the remote main is updated and your local code wasn't updated?
-`git pull` what is on the remote repository
+- `git pull` what is on the remote repository
-`git merge` will show you all the changes that you choose to stay or go then add, commit and push per usual
+- `git merge` will show you all the changes that you choose to stay or go. [quick merge tutorial here](https://www.youtube.com/watch?v=QmKdodJU-js)
+- then add, commit and push per usual